• Home

 5. Check out the events at Arcadia Hotel

 This is one of the most unique things to do on Magnetic Island.
-Every Friday and Saturday night, two locals take the stage at the Stage Door Theatre Restaurant and perform original shows that include singing, impersonations, comedy and a lot of fun.
-Your ticket includes a three-course meal and there’s a bar available all night long.
+Every Friday and Saturday night, two locals take the stage at the Stage Door Theatre Restaurant and perform original shows featuring singing, impersonations, comedy, and a lot of fun.
+Your ticket includes a three-course meal, and there’s a bar available all night long.

 Barbie Cars on Magnetic Island